7h3rAm/7h3rAm.github.io/_posts/htb-blue.md

 [HackTheBox] Blue
 ===============
 date: 01/Nov/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for HackTheBox machine Blue.
 tags: hackthebox, writeup

 ## Overview